brianclements03/Telco_Project/README.md

-# DESCRIPTION
+## DESCRIPTION

 ### This project is an exploration of our customers' churn through a database of information related to their accounts.
 Certain demographic information will be looked at, as well as what types of services and contracts they have, charges, and use behavior (e.g. tenure and churn).

-# GOALS
+## GOALS

-### The goal of this project is to demonstrate factors related to customer churn at Telco, and to develop a machine learning model in an attempt to predict future churn.
+### The goal of this project is to explore factors related to customer churn at Telco, and to develop a machine learning model in an attempt to predict future churn.

-#
+## PROJECT PLANNING (i.e. the data science pipeline)

+## REPRODUCABILITY

+## ANSWERS TO YOUR HYPOTHESES, KEY FINDINGS, RECOMMENDATIONS, TAKEAWAYS